ulfschneider/ulf.website/content/posts/journal/2021-05-16-remove-git-history.md

 title: Remove git history
 tags: code
 ---
 Make the current working directory into the only commit and remove the complete git history.
+Found on [stackoverflow](https://stackoverflow.com/questions/9683279/make-the-current-commit-the-only-initial-commit-in-a-git-repository/13102849#13102849).

 ~~~shell
 git checkout --orphan newBranch